Shaivpidadi/hacker-house-protocol/README.md

 (If the builder wants funds back on another chain, they can bridge hyPYUSD back via Hyperlane, which burns on Arbitrum and mints/unlocks on the other side.)

-How this connects to your app pieces
+How this connects to the app pieces with others

 HackerHouseProtocol (Arbitrum Sepolia)
 Accepts hyPYUSD as its paymentToken.
 Handles listings, reservations, splits, funding, and withdraw.

 Hyperlane
 Provides the interchain PYUSD experience: lock (Sepolia) ↔ mint (Arb Sepolia) and back.

-You used:
+We used:

-Warp Route (collateral ↔ synthetic)
+  - Warp Route (collateral ↔ synthetic)

-Mailbox/ISM (message security/verification)
+  - Mailbox/ISM (message security/verification)

-IGP (interchain gas payment)
+  - IGP (interchain gas payment)
 PYUSD
-The currency users hold/bridge.
+  - The currency users hold/bridge.
 In prod, this could be real PYUSD from Mainnet (or L2s with liquidity).
-In test, it’s your tPYUSD collateral on Sepolia → hyPYUSD on Arbitrum Sepolia.
+In test, it’s tPYUSD collateral on Sepolia → hyPYUSD on Arbitrum Sepolia.

 ## Technical Overview